statsbylopez/mlopez/content/post/2018-08-22-part-i-randomness-of-regular-season-competition.md

 - What are your chances of winning a title if you do make the playoffs?
 Simulate the postseason.
 Don't be surprised if your team doesn't win, even if it's the best team (hint: I'll do this in my next post)

-3. On a league level, understanding how gaps in team strength have widened or narrowed can be used to better explore topics like parity, attendence, and fan interest.
-As examples, does increased or decreased game uncertainty leads to more interest?
-How much higher are TV ratings when games are closer?

 Altogether, at critical moments in a team’s evolution, we recommend that teams look past wins and losses to better understand team strength in the context of their own league.
-And for fans (and perhaps Max Scherzer), perhaps the knowledge that NHL and MLB games are so close to coin flips can both (i) provide a modicum of comfort when your favorite team falls or (ii) a glimmer of hope when a game is about to start and your team is an underdog.
+And for fans (and perhaps Max Scherzer), perhaps the knowledge that NHL and MLB games are so close to coin flips can provide a modicum of comfort when your favorite team falls short.